 The battery charger is protected against overcurrent by a 200 mA 250 VAC time-delay fuse.
 If it becomes necessary to replace the fuse, use a fuse of the same type and rating to maintain safe operations.
-The fuse is accessible by removing the two (2) "Phillips" head screws on the underside of the unit.
-Always remove main power before opening the housing.
-The output of the battery charger is protected against overcurrent conditions by use of "fold-back" circuitry.
+The fuse is accessible by removing the two Phillips head screws on the underside of the unit.
+The output of the battery charger is protected against overcurrent conditions by use of fold-back circuitry.